Positive Intelligent Technologies

 I’m Steve Omohundro and my students, colleagues, and I have been analyzing and creating intelligent systems for decades.
 We invented a wide variety of machine learning and machine vision algorithms and built systems that learned to visually control robots, read lips, learn grammars, search for images, recognize and parse visual shapes, and perform many other fundamental tasks.
 About a decade ago I began to realize that advanced versions of this kind of system could be harmful if they didn’t properly incorporate human values.
 I developed an economic methodology for analyzing and developing these systems safely.
 The analysis fits into a broader program aimed at creating a unified understanding of biological and economic intelligence.

-I’m excited that there is increasing interest in this work.
-I recently gave a TEDx talk in Estonia and a keynote talk in Oxford at the first conference on Impacts and Risks of Artificial General Intelligence.
-I’ve recently done interviews with the Boston Globe and USA Today.
-James Barrat’s excellent upcoming book is partly based on this work.
-This website links to talks and papers about these topics.
+I’m thrilled that this work has been getting more media attention recently.
+I was invited to give a TEDx talk in Estonia and a keynote address in Oxford at the first conference on Impacts and Risks of Artificial General Intelligence.
+James Barrat’s excellent book “Our Final Invention” was partly based on my work.
+There have been news stories in the Boston Globe, USA Today, and the New Yorker and a much longer piece in the Daily Beast.
+I discussed the movie “Her” on NPR’s Science Friday, did an interview on the Palo Alto cable show Future Talk TV, and did an interview with Singularity 1 on 1.
+This website links to additional talks and papers about these topics.
 For a quick introduction, watch the 18 minute TEDx video from May 2012:

 For more detail, watch this December 2012 talk at Oxford University: